gcallah/BookReviews/pilkington.md

 surpluses such as forced investment by the nation running a surplus in the nation experiencing the deficit.

 Pilkington, unfortunately, does not present any argument as to why persistent trade deficits are worrisome.
-The standard response from advocates of free trade to such worries is to present an analogy where I, a computer programmer, habitually run a "trade deficit" with my local grocer: I regularly buy his groceries, but he never purchases any of my software.
+The standard response from advocates of free trade to such concerns is to present an analogy where I, a computer programmer, habitually run a "trade deficit" with my local grocer: I regularly buy his groceries, but he never purchases any of my software.
 And the point of the free trade case here is there is no cause for me to worry about this situation.
 Of course, there may be reasons why scale matters here, and that my trade deficit with the grocer is a flawed analogy with one nation's trade deficit with another, but Pilkington does not provide such reasons.

-In a chapter entitled "Madness: Commercial and Civilizational," PP Notes the very odd confluence of two contradictory ideas in liberalism: The first is that people should be able to do whatever they want so long as they are not directly attacking the person or property of another.
+In a chapter entitled "Madness: Commercial and Civilizational," Pilkington Notes the very odd confluence of two contradictory ideas in liberalism: The first is that people should be able to do whatever they want so long as they are not directly attacking the person or property of another.
 So we should not involuntarily institutionalize people who quite obviously are not able to manage their own lives, nor should we ban the use of drugs that cause people to behave in an antisocial fashion.
 And yet, at the same time, liberal courts excuse horrific crimes committed by people suffering from some mental illness or under the influence of some strong drug.

-PP concludes his book first by declaring the importance of teleology for post-liberal thought.
-By this he means that post-liberals should recognize that the participants in the world have ends that are inherent in their nature: a common example is that an acorn has the natural end of becoming an oak tree.
+Pilkington concludes his book first by declaring the importance of teleology for post-liberal thought.
+By this he means that post-liberals should recognize that living beings have ends that are inherent in their nature: a common example is that an acorn has the natural end of becoming an oak tree.
 And so to do individual human beings and human families and polities.
 These ends are not a matter of choice or "individual preferences": they spring from the very nature of these entities.
 The family, for instance, has the natural end of bearing and rearing the next generation of human beings.
 Recognizing this reality can guide post-liberal policies.
-For example, PP writes:
+For example, Pilkington writes:

 "A society that is organized against human nature will be a chaotic and unhappy society – it pushed too far against its nature, it will collapse.
 A society that organizes itself in line with human nature will never be perfect, but it will be more optimal in a society that is not organized in such a way."
-218

 And that all strikes me as correct.
-However, PP seems to me overly sanguine when he follows the above by declaring that "Such a society will be stable, prosperous, and its inhabitants will be content and happy."
+However, Pilkington seems to me overly sanguine when he follows the above by declaring that
+"Such a society will be stable, prosperous, and its inhabitants will be content and happy."
 Was it not a society that was teleologically oriented (that of Medieval Christendom) that gave birth to the unstable and discontented society we live in today?
 Indeed, weren't Adam and Eve living in line with their natural ends when the serpent slithered into the garden?
 And yet nevertheless they ate the apple.
-PP seems to missing the sense of the tragic aspect of human existence that led someone like Plato to note that even if we could establish the perfect city, soon enough human nature would lead to its fall from Eden.
+Pilkington seems to missing the sense of the tragic aspect of human existence that led someone like Plato to note that even if we could establish the perfect city, soon enough human nature would lead to its fall from Eden.

-PP then outlines a list of his recommended policies in many of the areas contemplated earlier in the book.
+Pilkington then outlines a list of his recommended policies in many of the areas contemplated earlier in the book.
 In defense policy, the post-liberal polity "should favor quantity over quality, cheap over expensive."
-220 (It is of note here the PP is the first person I've encountered making this connection between liberalism and mistaken military *tactics*, as opposed to mistaken aims (like "make the world safe for democracy").
+(It is of note here the Pilkington is the first person I've encountered making this connection between liberalism and mistaken military *tactics*, as opposed to mistaken aims, like "make the world safe for democracy.")

-Another worry I have about PP's recommendations is that they often seem to rely on states being more successful guides of economic activity than I suspect is likely.
+A concern I have about Pilkington's recommendations is that they often seem to rely on states being more successful guides of economic activity than I suspect is likely.
 Here, I think any prudent post-liberal must recognize the genuine insights of such brilliant thinkers as Mises, Hayek, and Buchanan about the epistemic and motivational realities lying between any state's purported aims in undertaking some economic program and its actual ability to achieve those